Lebanon’s emergency workers suffer a fatal price in the wake of Israeli bombing

 IHS medics, volunteers and government are providing support to those affected by the mass displacement crisis in Lebanon caused by Israeli strikes.

-In one of the many in Beirut that have been converted into shelters, hundreds who have fled Israeli attacks on the south and southern suburbs of Beirut are trying to make themselves comfortable.
+In one of the many schools in Beirut that have been converted into shelters, hundreds who have fled Israeli attacks on the south and southern suburbs of Beirut are trying to make themselves comfortable.

 Some faces, bored or curious, glance down at the scene below before disappearing back to their rooms.